Exploring the potential of digital currencies in feminist economies

-Crypto-Knitting is a new collaboration with Ailie Rutherford to develop a feminist Cryptocurrency proposal in the contexts of Govanhill and Easterhouse in Glasgow.
-Inspired by a shared interest in feminist economics and the potential for Cryptocurrencies to disrupt established power structures and create new supply chains, we will draw on the format of the “knitting circle” to learn from each other, knowing that everyone brings vital knowledge to the circle.
+Crypto-Knitting is a new collaboration between artist Ailie Rutherford and researcher Bettina Nissen to explore the use of new technologies for a potential feminist community cryptocurrency in the context of Govanhill in Glasgow.
+Inspired by a shared interest in feminist economics and the potential of new technologies to disrupt established power structures, we will draw on the format of the “knitting circle” to learn from each other, knowing that everyone brings vital knowledge to the circle.

-The project is funded by Creative Scotland Open Project Fund and the University of Edinburgh.
+The project is funded by Creative Scotland Open Project Fund and Edinburgh College of Art.